 2. Silicone Drawer Liners

 Silicone liners are non-toxic, I find I need to air it out for a few hours when it’s brand new.
+They do not contain an adhesive.

 3. Polyethylene (PE/PET) Liners